Surface Chemistry, Absorption, Adsorption, Application and Uses

 Absorption (Chemistry)

-It is a bulk phenomenon the phenomenon in which one substance enters into another substance and gets distributed throughout the body is called absorption.
+It is a bulk phenomenon in which one substance enters into another substance and gets distributed throughout the body is called absorption.
 When distributed throughout the body of other substances it is called absorption.
 And a testing method of absorption.

 Absorbable and Absorbent